i-abdullahirshad/gamepadscheck/src/content/articles/ds4windows-setup-guide.md

 Launch a game and check the button prompts.

 **If you see Xbox prompts**, it is working.
 The game thinks you have an Xbox controller, which is the whole point.
-Cross is A, Circle is B, Square is X, Triangle is Y.
+Cross is A, Circle is B, Square is X, Triangle is Y. If you are curious why this translation is necessary, reading about [XInput vs DirectInput](/xinput-vs-directinput/) explains how Windows handles these devices differently.

 **If you see PlayStation prompts**, the game has native support and is reading your controller directly.
 That is fine, and it means you may not need DS4Windows for that title.